 Cancer stem cell and tumor microenvironment

 Recently, a new class of cancer cells has been identified that may be responsible for tumor recurrence.
 Referred to as tumor initiating cells (TICs), these cells represent a small population within the original tumor that are resistant to conventional chemotherapeutic and radiation treatments.
 They also have the ability to produce new (recurrent) tumors that possess all the phenotypic features of the original tumors.
 We have identified such drug resistant TICs in colon cancer, bladder cancer, and follicular lymphoma cells.
 These cells are dependent on the LN microenvironment provided by LNSCs.
-Some of the communication between the LNSCs and TICs may occur by the transfer of microvesicles, small membrane-bound particles containing proteins, siRNAs and mRNAs which have been shown to form functional signaling pathways between cells in vivo.
-We have recently shown a positive effect of stromal cell-derived microvesicles and tumor progression.
+Some of the communication between the LNSCs and TICs may occur by the transfer of exosomal vesicles, small membrane-bound particles containing proteins, siRNAs and mRNAs which have been shown to form functional signaling pathways between cells in vivo.
+We have recently shown a positive effect of stromal cell exosomal vesicle-derived mRNAs and miRNAs on tumor progression.

 To examine the role of LNSCs in tumor progression and metastasis, we established both in vitro cell culture models and in vivo human-in-mouse orthotopic xenograft models using patient tumor specimens, tagged with optical reporter genes.
 These models recapitulate human cancer features and provide a useful platform for investigating major TIC/LN microenvironment-specific mechanisms of cancer resistance to chemotherapeutic agents in various cancers, such as solid tumor Colorectal Cancer, Renal Cell Carcinoma, Bladder Cancer, Esophageal Adenocarcinoma, Pancreatic Cancer, and B Cell Lymphoma.
 With noninvasive imaging approaches, the labeled tumor cells can be tracked in vivo, which permits both macroscopic and microscopic analysis of tumor progression and metastasis.
-Thus our models provide a powerful mammalian experimental system to elucidate the mechanisms of cancer initiation, maintenance, progression, and provide platforms for combination including immune check point inhibitory therapies.
+Thus, our models provide a powerful mammalian experimental system to elucidate the mechanisms of cancer initiation, maintenance, progression, and provide platforms for combination including immune check point inhibitory therapies.